 If you’re someone who wonders what’s so special about glass, this place will knock your socks off.
 Founded in 1951 by Corning as a gift to the nation for the company’s 100th anniversary, this small museum has since evolved into the world’s best collection of art and historical glass.

-It’s a hands-on place where you can explore the science and technology of glass, see live glass-making demonstrations, even make a glass object yourself.
+It’s a hands-on place where you can also explore the science and technology of glass, see live glass-making demonstrations, even make a glass object yourself.
 This is a museum that will keep you occupied and awed for hours.
-Go out of your way to it if you’re in the Finger Lakes region of upstate New York.
+Go out of your way to visit it if you’re in the Finger Lakes region of upstate New York.

 The Corning Museum of Glass

 Tel: (800) 732-6845